Research Snapshot

 Market read-through

 The cleanest interpretation is that cocoa is moving from outright collapse toward two-way trade.
 That is a meaningful shift.
-The bearish case was easy when every rally failed and the market was still liquidating panic-era premiums.
+The downside case was easy when every rally failed and the market was still liquidating panic-era premiums.
 A 7% move does not prove a durable bottom, but it does tell you the market is no longer comfortable leaning only one way.

 That is especially important in a commodity where weather, logistics, and farmer behavior can reassert themselves quickly.
 A market that has already fallen this far becomes vulnerable to sharp countertrend moves any time positioning gets too stretched.